wschmrdr/hamcontest3/README.md

     DocumentRoot.

-9. Using a console on your server from the DocumentRoot, or as the administrator on phpMyAdmin, type or import the following (import after < ):
+9. Using a console on your server from the DocumentRoot, or as the administrator on phpMyAdmin, type or import the following (if you are using phpMyAdmin, select [DB_NAME] and import the contents after < ):

     mysql -u root -p [DB_NAME] < sql/01-master_list.sql